mrdiio/Dio-Homework-day-4/README.md

 # HOMEWORK

 Create an UI for QTemu Apps.
-This app was created using ReactJS and Bootstrap 5.3.
+This app was created using ReactJS + VITE and Bootstrap 5.3.

 ## Run